 What to Expect From Facelift Surgery and Neck lift Surgery

 As part of facelift or neck lift surgery, underlying muscles are tightened and placed back where they belong, and the skin is redraped on the face and neck.

 Your surgeon will separate the skin from the underlying fat and muscle.
 Fat may be trimmed or suctioned from around the neck and chin to improve the contour.
-The underlying muscles are then tightened (see corset platysmaplasty), and the skin is pulled back with the excess skin removed.
+The underlying muscles of the face are then tightened, the platysmal bands resewn (see corset platysmaplasty), and the skin is pulled back with the excess skin removed.
 Stitches secure the layers of tissue and close the incisions.